Melanie Sanford: Life

 Sanford was born and grew up in Providence, Rhode Island.
 She attended Classical High School.
-She graduated from Yale University with a BS and MS in Chemistry in 1996, having carried out research with Robert H. Crabtree, while competing for the Yale Gymnastics NCAA team.
+She graduated from Yale University with a BS and MS in chemistry in 1996, having carried out research with Robert H. Crabtree, while competing for the Yale Gymnastics NCAA team.
 She graduated from the California Institute of Technology with a Ph.D. in 2001, where she studied Chemistry with Robert H. Grubbs.
-She did postdoctoral work at Princeton University, where she studied with John T. Groves.
+She did postdoctoral work at Princeton University with John T. Groves.

 Sanford began her academic career as an assistant professor at the University of Michigan in 2003.
 She was promoted to associate professor with tenure in 2007 and full professor in 2013.

 Research

-Sanford is best known for her studies of high-valent organopalladium species, particularly those implicated in Pd-catalyzed C–H functionalization reactions.
+Sanford is known for her studies of high-valent organopalladium species, particularly those implicated in Pd-catalyzed C–H functionalization reactions.
 Her group has also developed new methods to access fluorinated and radiofluorinated materials for agrochemicals, pharmaceuticals and radiology.
-In a collaboration with Matthew Sigman at the University of Utah her group has designed new compounds for use in redox flow batteries.
+In a collaboration with Matthew Sigman at the University of Utah, her group has designed new compounds for use in redox flow batteries.